SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 # Exercise 02 - Use SAP AI Launchpad to deploy a Large Language Model with Generative AI Hub on SAP AI Core

+SAP AI Launchpad is a multitenant SaaS application on SAP BTP.
+You can use SAP AI Launchpad to manage AI use cases across different AI runtimes.
+SAP AI Launchpad also provides generative AI capabilities via the Generative AI Hub and is available in the Cloud Foundry environment.
+To access Generative AI Hub you need the **extended plan** of the AI runtime SAP AI Core.
+You can also connect HANA as an AI runtime or the SAP AI Services, to work with HANA Predictive Analysis Library (PAL) or the SAP AI Service Data Attribute Recommendation.

 ## Open SAP AI Launchpad
 👉 Go to your BTP subaccount **CAP AI CodeJam**.
 Navigate to Instances and Subscriptions and select SAP AI Launchpad from Subscriptions to open SAP AI Launchpad.